-If you are not a rock climber, you may not heard of top rope and may wonder what is top rope climbing?
-It is a type of climbing that passes a rope through an anchor system at the top of the climb, a climber is securely attached to the rope, and a belayer at the foot of the climb belaying the climber to the top.
-In general, top rope climbing is safer and psychologically and physically less demanding than lead climbing or bouldering.
+If you are not a rock climber, you may not hear of top-rope and may wonder what is top-rope climbing?
+It is a type of climbing that passes a rope through an anchor system at the top of the climb.
+A climber is securely attached to one end of the rope and a belayer ties to the other end of the rope at the foot of the climb.
+The belayer belays the climber to the top.
+In general, top-rope climbing is safer and psychologically and physically less demanding than lead climbing or bouldering.

-You can top rope climbing outdoor or indoor.
+You can top-rope climbing outdoor or indoor.
 I was introduced to top roping in an indoor rock climbing gym.
-If you are a first time climber and do not have friends who can be your guides to climbing outdoor, I would recommend to try out rock climbing in an indoor climbing facility first.
+If you are a first-time climber and do not have friends who can be your guides to climbing outdoor, I would recommend trying out rock climbing in an indoor climbing facility first.

 Top Rope Climbing Indoor

-For top roping indoor, the anchor is usually a tubular pipe located at the top of the climb.
-Different gyms have different preference on how the rope are looped around a pipe.
-The rope can be looped twice around the pipe or once around pipe.
-I have been to climbing gyms that uses chains to loop once around the pipe.
-Each one of these techniques effect differently with the belaying.
+For top-roping indoor, the anchor is usually a tubular pipe located at the top of the climb.
+Different gyms have different preferences on how the rope is looped around a pipe.
+The rope can be looped twice around the pipe or once around the pipe.
+I have been to climbing gyms that use chains to loop once around the pipe.
+Each one of these techniques affects differently with the belaying.

-For a single loop top roping, the belayer should be on extra alert.
+For a single loop top-roping, the belayer should be on extra alert.
 If the climber is heavier than the belayer and when the climber falls, the belayer will be pulled up off the ground while catching the climber’s fall.
-To resolve this issue, the gym usually provide an extra 50 pound weighted sandbag to anchor the belayer to the ground.
+To resolve this issue, the gym usually provides an extra 50 pound weighted sandbag to anchor the belayer to the ground.

 The single loop will not slow down the fall as much as a double loop because there is less friction.
 There are two advantages with a single loop: